aspose-free-consulting/Decode-Barcode-Image-with-JavaScript-Aspose-Barcode/README.md

-This free consulting project will help you in understanding the usage of Aspose.BarCode for Node.js via Java.
+﻿Test-This free consulting project will help you in understanding the usage of Aspose.BarCode for Node.js via Java.
 You can take a picture of a barcode and then display the decoded string in browser.

 # 1. Environment Settings